-Implementation is often overlooked and treated like a foregone conclusion...but it's one of the most important moments of your relationship with a customer.
-It's your first impression, and if you are not using a purpose built platform you are making a poor first impression. .
+Implementation is often overlooked and treated like a foregone conclusion, but it's one of the most important moments of your relationship with a customer.
+It's your first impression, and if you are not using a purpose-built platform then you are making a poor first impression.

-Baton helps high growth software companies gain visibility, scale and manage their implementation processes that have traditionally been a blackbox of spreadsheets, jumbled together generic project management tools and meetings that end with "let me ping them to find out where we stand and get back to you next week".
+Baton helps high growth software companies gain visibility, scale and manage their implementation processes that have traditionally been a black box of spreadsheets, jumbled together generic project management tools and meetings that end with "let me ping them to find out where we stand and get back to you next week".
 That shit is unacceptable to me, and it should be to you.
-Check out Baton and come run with us.

-If you find all of this is unacceptable, then Baton might be for you.
 We built Baton to help remove the glut in enterprise software between bookings and billings.
 Every company has this problem, and the first step to fixing it is admitting it.
-Come run with us, we’ll make you look good.